vincentwun/Gemini-Nano-locally/README.md

 ## Setup Steps:

 1. Go to [Google Chrome Developer Tools](https://www.google.com/chrome/dev/) to download the Chrome Developer Version.
+And confirm that your version is equal or newer than 128.0.6545.0.

 2. In the address bar, enter `chrome://flags`, search for `prompt-api-for-gemini-nano`, and set it to **Enabled**.